 - A decision platform answers: “What should we do next?”

 A traditional data platform focuses on storage, pipelines, and reporting.
-It organizes data well, produces dashboards, and helps teams review performance.
+It organizes data neatly and helps teams review performance.
 However, a decision platform goes one step further.
-It connects data to real choices, and supports leaders when they review numbers, compare scenarios, or plan actions.
+It connects data to real choices, and supports leaders when they want numbers, compare scenarios, or plan actions.

 But the best part is Copilot.
 With this layer, instead of waiting for analysts to prepare views, you can Chat with Data and explore answers all by yourself: